BalajiHarinath/Easy-TV/README.md

 ### Features:

-1. Authentication: Login and SignUp functionality
+1. Authentication: Login and SignUp functionality.
-2. Private and public routes: Private routes accessible only on login
+2. Private and public routes: Private routes accessible only on login.
 3. Mock backend using Mirage JS and Mockman API.
-4. React: useContext, useReducer, useEffect, useState, custom hooks, functional components
+4. React: useContext, useReducer, useEffect, useState, custom hooks, functional components.
+5. Landing page: Has categories and must watch videos.
+6. Video Listing Page: Lists all the videos along with a filter for categories.
-5. Liked Videos page: user can like any video
+7. Liked Videos page: User can like any video.
-6. Watch later page: video can be saved to watch later
+8. Watch later page: Video can be saved to watch later.
-7. History page: Every video you watch will be stored in history page
+9. History page: Every video you watch will be stored in history page.
-8. Playlist You can create new playlist and add videos to them.
+10. Playlist You can create new playlist and add videos to them.

-#### Features in progress/TODOs

-1. Video search functionality
-2. User profile page
-3. Forgot password page.

 ---